Your 2024 Career Horoscope Is Here & The Ladder Is Yours To Climb

 AdvertisementADVERTISEMENT

-Then, on 25th May, Jupiter leaves Taurus and enters Gemini for a 13-month stay, and this is an auspicious period for you professionally, as this transit lights up your communication and creativity sector.
+Then on May 25 Jupiter leaves Taurus and enters Gemini for a 13-month stay, and this is an auspicious period for you professionally, as this transit lights up your communication and creativity sector.
 You’ll find yourself motivated to pitch new ideas and start new projects during this time, but the one caveat to this transit is that you may bite off more than you can chew and begin too many endeavours at once, making it difficult to maintain your motivation and long term focus.
-You’ll therefore benefit from teaming up with a work colleague who can balance out your qualities, ideally during Scorpio Season when the sun is in your sector of merging.
+You’ll therefore benefit from teaming up with a work colleague who can balance out your qualities, ideally during Scorpio Season when the Sun is in your sector of merging.

 Taurus Sun & Rising: